top of page

 Respecting Independence

-Encourage your parents to share their thoughts and feelings about their plans.
+Encourage our parents to share their thoughts and feelings about their plans.
 This not only shows respect for their autonomy but also opens the door for a more candid dialogue about their needs and desires.
-You are there to listen and give feedback as it is requested.
-Often time they will ask your opinion, but understand they may not heed your advice.
+We are there to listen and give feedback as it is requested.
+Often, they will ask for our opinion, but we must understand they may not heed our advice.

 Planning Ahead

 While the holidays can be a great time to start discussions about estate planning, creating and executing a plan requires more focused attention.
-Before family gatherings, adult children should reflect on their own needs, and if they have done their own planning, it can be a great discussion opener to share your experience, or get your parents' thoughts on your situation.
+Before family gatherings, adult children should reflect on their own needs.
+If we have done our own planning, it can be a great discussion opener to share our experience or get our parents' thoughts on our situation.

 Additionally, if there are multiple siblings, it might be a good idea to have a quick discussion ahead of time to share any concerns.
-This way everyone can share their thoughts without hurting their parents' feelings, and share the tasks that each person currently does for their parents to get an idea of how much help your parents are receiving.
+This way, everyone can share their thoughts without hurting their parents' feelings and share the tasks that each person currently does for their parents to get an idea of how much help our parents are receiving.

-This preparation allows you to present a thoughtful plan that addresses your parents’ needs while factoring in family dynamics.
+This preparation allows us to present a thoughtful plan that addresses our parents’ needs while factoring in family dynamics.
 It can also help minimize conflicts and ensure everyone feels acknowledged during discussions.

 Navigating Uncomfortable Conversations